Quest Magazine - Home

 Lifestyle management

-These matters are second nature to trained CP personnel, and go hand in hand with personal security needs.
-In short, many people are not looking for a CPO, but a concierge or personal assistant.
-However, it is highly advantageous if this person can also take care of their security and safety needs at the same time without them appearing to have a protection officer.
-Remember, you might not be employed as a security operator, but you may be expected to take on the role of one as well as that of a PA, concierge, chauffeur, etc. Being a qualified CPO can give that extra added value to someone who initially may not have given personal security a second thought.
+Interestingly, many individuals are not in search of a CPO, but rather a concierge or personal assistant.
+However, if this individual can also address their security and safety needs simultaneously, without giving the impression of having a protection officer, it becomes a significant advantage.
+It’s important to remember that while you might not be employed as a security operator, you may be expected to assume the role of one, in addition to that of a personal assistant, concierge, chauffeur, etc. Being a qualified CPO can add immense value to someone who may not have initially considered personal security.

 Household management